LSPosed/AndroidHiddenApiBypass/README.md

 ## Usage

-This library has two variants of bypassing.
-Variant 2 is faster than variant 1 but maybe blocked in future Android releases.
-We recommend to use variant 1 for most usecases.
-Check `LSPass` class for API definition if you want to use variant 2.
+This library has two variants of bypassing, they have the same API.
+When initializing, LSPass is faster than HiddenApiBypass, but LSPass maybe blocked in future Android releases.
+Replace `HiddenApiBypass` with `LSPass` if you do not want to use `Unsafe`.

 1. Invoke a restricted method:
     ```java